Refer a student for any services below by filling out this form.

 Our on-campus and off-campus Outreach services provide instruction in all areas of the Expanded Core Curriculum.
-These services are provided during the school day, but also on evenings, weekends and throughout the summer.
+These services are provided during the school day, evenings, weekends, and summer.

 In addition to student-specific services, we also provide on-site and regional consultation, assessment, and training for parents and educational professionals to support student success.
 Most services are provided free of charge.

-MSB offers a contractual Teacher of the Visually Impaired and Orientation and Mobility services to local school systems on an as needed basis.
+MSB offers a contractual Teacher of the Visually Impaired and Orientation and Mobility services to Local Education Agencies (LEA) as needed.
 Services are provided by highly qualified Teachers of the Visually Impaired and Orientation and Mobility Specialists.
 MSB recruits and provides oversight and accountability for contractual staff.
 Services are billed every month to the LEA.

-MSB provides diagnostic assessments on a fee for service (see below) basis in several areas to provide a better understanding of a student’s functioning, specifically as it is impacted by vision or the inter-relationship of vision with additional disabilities.
-Assessments are customized to the individual student needs and provide valuable information to design and implement an effective educational program.
+MSB provides diagnostic assessments on a fee-for-service to the LEA or an individual basis in several areas to better understand a student’s functioning, specifically as it is impacted by vision or the inter-relationship of vision with additional vision disabilities.
+Assessments are customized to the individual student’s needs and provide valuable information to design and implement an effective educational program.
 They are offered in the following areas:

 - Psychology – cognitive functioning, behavioral/adaptive functioning